kedro-org/kedro/docs/source/data/data_catalog.md

 The `open_args_load` and `open_args_save` parameters are passed to the filesystem's `open` method to configure how a dataset file (on a specific filesystem) is opened during a load or save operation, respectively.

 For example, to load data from a local binary file using `utf-8` encoding:
+Even more typos for the second commit = fjhcvf ashfio

 ```yaml
 test_dataset: